Center Of Excellence

 8. What is Zero Technique in TKR?

-Total Knee Replacement (TKR) surgery with minimum of every invasive step is called “O” Zero Technique.
-This process innovation is invented by Dr. Vikram I. Shah, the world renowned Knee Surgeon of Shalby Hospital, Ahmedabad which revolutionized the Knee Replacement surgery with advantages like:
+Total Knee Replacement (TKR) surgery with the minimum of every invasive step is called “O” Zero Technique.
+This process innovation is invented by Dr. Vikram I. Shah, the world-renowned Knee Surgeon of Shalby Hospital, Ahmedabad which revolutionized the Knee Replacement surgery with advantages like:

 - Reduced surgical time of 8 to 10 minutes!